- Prospective Students

 Dr. Kristin Routt is an award-winning professor who specializes in colonial Latin American and Spanish Golden Age literature.
 She enjoys helping students connect with these texts for what they continue to teach us today about gender, “race,” and ourselves.
 She especially values high-impact experiences outside of the classroom, and she regularly leads her students on study-abroad and service-learning programs.

-"I can honestly say that had it not been for the personal attention and confidence placed in me by the faculty of the EIU Foreign Language Department, I wouldn’t be living the dream I am today!"Jerrod Woodruff (2012)
+"I can honestly say that had it not been for the personal attention and confidence placed in me by the faculty of the EIU World Language Department, I wouldn’t be living the dream I am today!"Jerrod Woodruff (2012)

 "The more I look back at my undergraduate experience at EIU, the more I realize just how fundamental these years were to my personal and academic development.
-Above all else, I am indebted to the Department of Foreign Languages and its faculty for providing such a nurturing and rewarding academic environment.”Daniel Tucker (2014)
+Above all else, I am indebted to the Department of World Languages and its faculty for providing such a nurturing and rewarding academic environment.”Daniel Tucker (2014)

 "EIU instilled in me a relaxed, caring nature and a culture of practical excellence that prepared me to be effective in the real world.
 I didn't even realize this at the time though, because I was too busy having so much fun."Steven Kutz (2011)